igodiz/Assignment1/README.md

 I have 2 versions of this assignment; Assignment1.0(oldest) and Assignment1.1(newest)

-Ass1.0 had some problems with tests
+Ass1.0 had some problems with tests.

 The lint and vet finished successfully

 Ass1.1 had no errors with lint, tests or vet